 If you live here, you might want to consider taking lessons, it makes life so much easier if you can speak the language.

 There are various Turkish language courses in Fethiye for those who are serious about learning more.
-Here’s a couple for you to check out:
+Have a look at Dem Turkish Center.

 Have a go